-- 1. political affiliations or philosophies (except as provided in Policy ECF); - 2. mental or psychological problems; - 3. sexual behavior, orientation, and/or attitudes; - 4. illegal, anti-social, self-incriminating or demeaning behavior; - 5. critical appraisals of close family members; - 6. any legally privileged information; - 7. income (except as required to receive financial assistance or fee waivers); and - 8. religious affiliations or beliefs.
+- 1. political affiliations or philosophies (except as provided in Policy ECF); - 2. mental or psychological problems; - 3. sexual behavior, orientation, and/or attitudes; - 4. illegal, anti-social, self-incriminating or demeaning behavior; - 5. critical appraisals of close family members; - 6. any legally privileged information; - 7. income (except as required to receive financial assistance or fee waivers); and

+8. religious affiliations or beliefs.

 The parent shall be notified in writing of the means and purposes of the testing and the person(s) doing the testing at least two weeks, but not more than five months, before information protected by this policy is sought.
+This written notice must include an Internet address where the parent can view the exact test or survey to be administered.

-20 U.S.C. § 1232H Utah Code § 53A-13-302 (2014)
+20 U.S.C. § 1232h Utah Code § 53A-13-302 (2016)